DFE-Digital/architecture/common-components/index.md

 Here's a link to an [Excel version of the table](../documents/common-component-matrix.xlsx).

-If you're considering CMS options, please discuss your needs with the [Head of Content Design](https://service-manual.education.gov.uk/manual/communities-of-practice/connect-with-the-content-design-community/connect-with-the-content-design-community).
+If you're considering CMS options, please discuss your needs with the [DfE Content Design community on Slack](https://ukgovernmentdfe.slack.com/archives/C6L4J5DK6).
 Work on the strategy for information services within the DfE is ongoing.

 <a name="crm"></a>